Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: (Anti-)co-BRST symmetries: superfield approach

 where all the symbols have been explained earlier.
 The (anti-)co-BRST invariance of the Lagrangian density, within the framework of superfield formalism, is

-Due to the above observations, it is clear that the action integral would remain invariant under the (anti-)co-BRST symmetry transformations.
+Due to the above observations, it is clear that the action integral would remain invariant under the nilpotent (anti-)co-BRST symmetry transformations.

 Finally, we would like to state that we have accomplished our goal of capturing the (anti-)co-BRST invariance of the action integral within the framework of superfield formalism where we have used the superfields that have been obtained after the application of DHC and DGIR.
 We further note that the expressions in (58) and (67) match very nicely.
-The appearance of the terms like ${\cal B}\, \partial^\mu \,\bar C, {\cal B}\, \partial^\mu \, C, i\, {\cal B}\, \partial^\mu \, {\cal B}$ in the parenthesis of above equation is due to the same kind of arguments as we offered at the end of equation (29) in the context of (anti-)BRST symmetries and corresponding Lagrangian invariance under these symmetries.
+The appearance of the terms like ${\cal B}\, \partial^\mu \,\bar C, {\cal B}\, \partial^\mu \, C$, $i\, {\cal B}\, \partial^\mu \, {\cal B}$ in the parenthesis of above equation is due to the same kind of arguments as offered at the end of equation (29) in the context of (anti-)BRST symmetries and corresponding invariance of the action integral under these continuous and nilpotent symmetry transformations.

-\subsection{Nilpotency and Anticommutativity of the Conserved (Anti-) co-BRST Charges: Superfield Formulation}
+\subsection{Nilpotency and anticommutativity of the conserved (anti-) co-BRST charges: superfield formulation}

-Exploiting the standard technique of Noether theorem and using the appropriate equations of motion, we obtain the following expressions for the conserved and off-shell nilpotent (anti-)co-BRST [or (anti-)dual BRST] charges:
+Exploiting the standard technique of the Noether theorem and using the appropriate equations of motion, we obtain the following expressions for the conserved (${\dot Q}_{(a)d} = 0$) and off-shell nilpotent (${\dot Q}^2_{(a)d} = 0$) (anti-)co-BRST [or (anti-)dual BRST] charges:

 which have been derived from the Lagrangian density (57) that has led to the following conserved (i.e. $\partial_\mu J^\mu_{(a)d} = 0$) Noether currents

 The conservation law (i.e. $\partial_\mu J^\mu_{(a)d} = 0$) can be proven by exploiting the following equations of motion emerging from the Lagrangian density (57), namely;